Tyrsolution/moleculer-db-typeorm-adapter/docs/usage.md

 The connection manager creates, gets, removes, lists, and closes connections.
 The connection store is service specific and static, so each service has and manages its own connections.

 ### List connections
-To list alll connections on the current service use `this.adapter.connectionMamaner.get()`.
+To list alll connections on the current service use `this.adapter.connectionMananer.get()`.
 This will produce an array of current connections on teh service both active and inactive.

 ### Get Connection
 To get a connection on the current service use `this.adapter.connectionManager.get(<name of connection as string>)`.
 The connection returned will be the full connection that will need to be initialized and then connected if it is not alerady active.